 Faculty members who hold an M.S., M.P.H., M.S.N. or other master’s degree without a doctorate may participate in graduate education activities that are directed or overseen by a faculty member with an appropriate doctorate.
 Such faculty members must also have evidence of scholarly achievement in the particular discipline and of meeting the standards established by the relevant school.

 Requirements for participating in master's and doctoral programs must meet the standards of regional accrediting bodies such as the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and any appropriate professional accrediting bodies.

 In cases where an M.S. or other master’s degree is the terminal degree in a field, a faculty member holding such a terminal degree may direct a master’s program, serve as the course director in master’s level courses, and supervise thesis research as required for the degree.

 Each school shall develop specific guidelines for faculty members’ qualifications to participate in graduate education.
 Guidelines shall be developed by each school’s Faculty Appointments, Promotion, and Tenure Committee or other appropriate faculty group appointed by the Dean.
-After approval by the Dean, guidelines shall be forwarded to the Executive Vice-President for Academic and Research Affairs (“EVPARA”) for final approval.
+After approval by the Dean, guidelines shall be forwarded to the Executive Vice President & Chief Academic Officer ("EVP/CAO") for final approval.

-Guidelines shall be maintained in the Office of the EVPARA and the relevant Dean’s Office and shall be provided by the Dean’s Office to faculty members upon request.
+Guidelines shall be maintained in the Office of the EVP/CAO and the relevant Dean’s Office and shall be provided by the Dean’s Office to faculty members upon request.